Trang railway station

 Trang railway station is a railway station located in Thap Thiang Subdistrict, Trang City, Trang.
 The station is a class 1 railway station and is located 829.28 km from Thon Buri railway station.
 The station opened in April 1913 on the Southern Line section Kantang–Huai Yot.
 Trang Station is the alighting point for easier access to islands in the Andaman Sea.

-The station building has been in use since 1913 until it was demolished and rebuilt in 1969 until now.
-As a result of the establishment of a railway station in 1913, the surrounding area has built various buildings such as hotels or shophouses on Rama VI Road, the first official road of the Trang.
-In the past, when the transportation was not prosperous, residents of other provinces such as Phuket or Surat Thani must use this station to travel by train to Bangkok.
-Most of the buildings on Rama VI Road are Sino-Portuguese architecture.
+The station building was first opened in 1913, then demolished and rebuilt in 1969, and has been in use since.
+Following the establishment of the railway station, the surrounding area developed various buildings such as hotels and shophouses along Rama VI Road, the first official road in Trang province.
+In the past, when transportation was less developed, residents from other provinces such as Phuket or Surat Thani had to use this station to travel by train to Bangkok.
+Most of the buildings on Rama VI Road are built in Sino-Portuguese architecture style.